-D. MV 101 Development, LLC
+D. MV101 Development, LLC

-On April 1, 2015, the City, as lessor, entered into a Disposition and Development Agreement (DDA) and a 55-year ground lease with MV 101 Development, LLC, (Developer), an entity not affiliated with the City.
-The DDA provides for the development of 6.69 acres of land owned by the City, (at 750 Moffett Boulevard, commonly referred to as Moffett Gateway), in conjunction with adjacent land to be obtained by Developer, with a hotel and office building.
+On April 1, 2015, the City, as lessor, entered into a DDA and a 55-year ground lease with MV 101 Development, LLC, (MV 101), an entity not affiliated with the City.
+The DDA provides for the development of 6.69 acres of land owned by the City, at 750 Moffett Boulevard, commonly referred to as Ameswell (formerly Moffet Gateway) in conjunction with adjacent land to be obtained by MV 101, with a hotel and office building.

-The ground lease provides for the rental of the City land, Moffett Gateway, for 55 years with potentially four 10-year extensions.
-The agreement also provides for office building minimum rent upon the issuance of a building permit at \$140 per buildable square foot at 5.0 percent of the fair market value of the land, with increases of 3.0 percent per annum.
-Commencing with the 15th year and every 10 years thereafter, the building minimum base rent shall be increased or decreased to the current market rate based on 5.0 percent of the then current fair market value of the property or the initial base rent, whichever is higher.
-The City will begin receiving lease revenue upon the issuance of the building permit and no lease revenue has been recognized during the fiscal year ended June 30, 2016.
+The ground lease provides for the rental of the City land, Ameswell, for 55 years with potentially four 10-year extensions.
+The agreement also provides for office building minimum rent upon the issuance of a building permit at \$140 per buildable square foot at 5.0 percent of the fair value of the land, with increases of 3.0 percent per annum.
+Commencing with the 15th year and every 10 years thereafter, the building minimum base rent shall be increased or decreased to the current market rate based on 5.0 percent of the then current fair value of the property or the initial base rent, whichever is higher.
+The City will begin receiving lease revenue upon the issuance of the building permit and no lease revenue has been recognized during the fiscal year ended June 30, 2017.